aelfric/ncfl-livedocs/events/cx.md

 ### Judges

 - There are three (3) judges per round (5 in Semis and Finals).
-Please confirm that all three judges see the same teams on their ballots before the round begins.
+Please confirm that all judges see the same teams on their ballots before the round begins.
 - If you are assigned a round: push “{{button}}” as soon as you receive the ballot.
 - If you are not assigned a round: report to the event judge standby room and